Personality Assessments in the Workplace

 • Interprets the results within the context of the job the person is being considered for.
 Explains what combinations of traits are likely to influence a person’s ability to perform the job responsibilities successfully.

-• Writes a report that tells a clear and compelling story of how a person is likely to behave at work and what (if anything) you can do to help them improve and succeed.
+• Write a report that tells a clear and compelling story of how a person is likely to behave at work and what (if anything) you can do to help them improve and succeed.

 • Serves as an advisor.
-Supplementing reports with a debrief allows decision makers to ask questions and gain more insights into fit for role and advancement potential.
+Supplementing reports with a debrief allows decision-makers to ask questions and gain more insights into fit for role and advancement potential.

 What Talent Processes are Personality Assessments Used For?